hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    EOF
    ```

-   **Note:** The <a href="https://wiki.strongswan.org/projects/strongswan/wiki/MobIke" target="_blank">MOBIKE</a> IKEv2 extension allows VPN clients to change network attachment points, e.g. switch between mobile data and Wi-Fi and keep the IPsec tunnel up on the new IP.
+   **Note:** The [MOBIKE](https://wiki.strongswan.org/projects/strongswan/wiki/MobIke) IKEv2 extension allows VPN clients to change network attachment points, e.g. switch between mobile data and Wi-Fi and keep the IPsec tunnel up on the new IP.
 If your server (or Docker host) is **NOT** running Ubuntu Linux, and you wish to enable MOBIKE support, replace `mobike=no` with `mobike=yes` in the command above. **DO NOT** enable this option on Ubuntu systems or Raspberry Pis.

    For Libreswan 3.19-3.22: